Seán Moylan: Biography

 Moylan was born in Kilmallock, County Limerick, in 1889.
 He was educated locally and was from a strong republican background which saw him join the Gaelic League and the Gaelic Athletic Association (GAA).
 He trained as a carpenter's apprentice and worked in Dublin.
 In 1914, Moylan joined the Kilmallock division of the Irish Volunteers but left in 1914, when his apprenticeship finished and he moved to set up a business in Newmarket, County Cork.
 There he joined the local division of the Volunteers again.

-Following reorganisation after the 1916 Easter Rising, Moylan was appointed Captain of the Newmarket division.
-During the Irish War of Independence he was Commandant of the Cork No.2 Battalion of the Irish Republican Army and led the Active Service Unit in the north of County Cork during 1920.
+Following reorganisation after the 1916 Easter Rising, Moylan was appointed captain of the Newmarket division.
+During the Irish War of Independence he was commandant of the Cork No.2 Battalion of the Irish Republican Army and led the active service unit in the north of County Cork during 1920.
+On 5 March 1921 Moylan led an ambush against a British convoy at Clonbanin (see Clonbanin ambush) in which Colonel Commandant Hanway Robert Cumming and other British troops were killed.
 He had risen to the rank of Officer Commanding the Cork No.2 Brigade when he was captured and interned in Spike Island in May 1921.
 Moylan was elected to Dáil Éireann, while in prison, as a Sinn Féin TD to the Second Dáil.
 He was released in August 1921 to attend the Dáil.
-Moylan opposed the Anglo-Irish Treaty and left the Dáil with the other Anti-Treaty deputies following its ratification.
+Moylan opposed the Anglo-Irish Treaty and left the Dáil with the other anti-treaty deputies following its ratification.

-Moylan fought on the Republican side in the Irish Civil War.
-The north and west Cork area proved to be some of the last areas to fall to the pro-Treaty forces.
+Moylan fought on the republican side in the Irish Civil War.
+The north and west Cork area proved to be among the last to fall to the pro-treaty forces.
 He was Director of Operations of the Anti-Treaty forces and a member of the IRA Executive, holding the rank of commandant-general.
 In 1926, Moylan originally opposed the setting up of Fianna Fáil but joined the new party later that year.
 He was elected a Fianna Fáil TD for Cork North at the 1932 general election.
 He was appointed a Parliamentary Secretary in 1937.
-He was appointed to the Cabinet in 1943 as Minister for Lands.
+He joined to cabinet in 1943 as Minister for Lands.
 Moylan remained in this office until 1948 when the party went into opposition.
 He served as Minister for Education from 1951 until 1954, when Fianna Fáil lost power again.
-Moylan lost his Dáil seat at the 1957 general election, but was nominated by the Taoiseach to Seanad Éireann as a senator later that year.
+Moylan lost his seat at the 1957 general election but was nominated by the Taoiseach to Seanad Éireann as a senator later that year.
 He was later appointed to the cabinet as Minister for Agriculture, making him the first senator to be appointed a government minister.

 Seán Moylan died suddenly on 16 November 1957.
 He was buried in Kiskeam, County Cork.
 Speaking at an event commemorating the 50th anniversary of his death, Brian Lenihan Jnr suggested that Moylan was "one of the most outstanding military leaders in the War of Independence".